John Alvord, IBM Corporation

 *note we always change CTIRA_HOSTNAME [ for TEMS awareness by agent name] and CTIRA_SYSTEM_NAME [for TEPS awareness] and make them the same to avoid confusion.

-If there were just two such duplicate agents, we could use the revised name as hostname-DUP1.
+If there were only two duplicate agents, we could use the revised name as hostname-DUP1.
 When this completes – one of the two agents will have the old name and one will have a hostname with the characters -DUP1 appended.
 Thus there will be two different agent names and the duplicate agent name issue is resolved.
 More work is needed, of course.

 Any agent should be integrated into the ITM environment.
 Every agent is added to a system generated Managed System List like *NT_SYSTEM.
 The agent name may also have been added to custom Managed System Lists.
 Finally the agent name may have been added to the direct distribution of some situations.
 There are also uses of Situation Group direct distribution which is awaiting development [a test case is needed!]

 To complete the work the user must

 1) Rename the hostname-DUPn agent appropriately.

 2) Add the new agent to any custom Managed System Lists where the old agent was used.